aWIPS Profiles

 • IP Address: Shows the IP address of the network device.

-• Profile Config URL Push Status: Shows the status of the profile configuration URL push to the network device.
-The possible values are Success, Failure, and In Progress.
+• Profile Config URL Push Status: Shows the status of pushing the profile configuration URL to the network device.
+The possible values are Success, Failure, or In Progress.

-If the status is Failure, hover your cursor over the i icon next to Failure to see the reason for failure.
+If the status is Failure, hover your cursor over the i icon next to Failure to see the reason.

 • Profile Config Download Status (On Device): Shows the profile configuration download status on the device.
 The possible values are Success, Failure, and In Progress.

-If the status is Failure, hover your cursor over the i icon next to Failure to see the reason for failure.
+If the status is Failure, hover your cursor over the i icon next to Failure to see the reason.

 Note

-• If the aWIPS subscription is disabled on Catalyst Center, an error message appear top of the aWIPS Profile dashboard.
+• If the aWIPS subscription is disabled on Catalyst Center, an error message appears at the top of the aWIPS Profile dashboard.
 You must have an aWIPS subscription to see the value of Profile Config Download Status (On Device).
 To subscribe the aWIPS data collection, enable aWIPS from the Rogue and aWIPS overview dashboard.
-See Monitor the Rogue Management and aWIPS Dashboard.
+See Monitor the Rogue Management and aWIPS dashboard.

 • HTTP protocol reachability must be possible between the device and Catalyst Center for the device to download the profile configuration from the profile configuration URL.